pjvds/born2code.net/_posts/2013-11-20-awesome-wm-and-full-screen-videos.md

 keywords: [ubuntu]
 ---

 I recently switched my main operating system from Mac OSX to Ubuntu with [AwesomeWM](http://awesome.naquadah.org/), a [tailing window manager](http://en.wikipedia.org/wiki/Tiling_window_manager).
-I notice a vast improvement in my ability to focus and definitely get into the _zone_ quicker.
-But it also break my ability to watch video's full screen.
+I notice a vast improvement in my ability to focus and definitely get into _the zone_ quicker.
+Unfortunately it also broke the ability to watch video's full screen.
 Here is how I fixed it.

 ## The problem